-89 Information provided by Terrance Stefanski, Executive Director, Municipal Employees' Annuity and Benefit Fund of Chicago, March 18, 2009.
+99 Information provided by Terrance Stefanski, Executive Director, Municipal Employees' Annuity and Benefit Fund of Chicago, March 18, 2009.

-Employer Contributions and ARC
+Employer Contributions and Annual Required Contribution (ARC)

 For eight of the ten plans analyzed in this report, the basic employer contribution is set in state statute as a multiple of the total employee contribution made two years prior.
 The statute requires that the employer levy a property tax not to exceed the multiple amount.
 Employers levy an amount that, when added to the revenue from the Personal Property Replacement Tax, equals the multiple amount.
-90 As discussed beginning on page 15, these multiples are not automatically adjusted to meet the funding needs of the pension plans.
+As discussed beginning on page 16, these multiples are not automatically adjusted to meet the funding needs of the pension plans.
 Public Act 96-1495 will move the Police and Fire Funds off the multiple beginning in 2015 and onto a funding schedule to reach 90% funded by the end of 2040.
-91
+101

 Employer contributions to the Chicago Teachers' Fund are not based on a property tax levy or multiple.
-They usually consist of a lump sum from the State of Illinois (typically \$65 million), as well as additional amounts from the State and the Chicago Board of Education when the funded ratio is below 90%.
-The employer contributions to the Teachers' Fund are discussed in detail on page 53.
+They usually consist of a lump sum from the State of Illinois, as well as additional amounts from the State and the Chicago Board of Education when the funded ratio is below 90%.
+The employer contributions to the Teachers' Fund are discussed in detail on page 54.

 The employer contributions to the CTA Fund are set at a percentage of payroll.
-In FY2007, the employer contributed 6% of payroll, an amount that was determined through collective bargaining.
-Beginning January 18, 2008, employer contributions were 12% of payroll, less credit for debt service payments on pension obligation bonds and are set in state statute (40 ILCS 5/22/101) rather than collectively bargained.
+In FY2007 the employer contributed 6% of payroll, an amount that was determined through collective bargaining.
+Beginning January 18, 2008, employer contributions were 12% of payroll, less credit for debt service payments on pension obligation bonds, and the contribution rate is set in state statute (40 ILCS 5-22-101) rather than collectively bargained.
 The State Auditor General may mandate higher employer and employee contributions if necessary to stay at least 60% funded through 2039 and reach 90% by the end of 2059.
 The CTA pension board now annually adopts employee and employer contribution rates sufficient to meet the provisions of Public Act 95-0708.
-The employer rate for FY2010 and FY2011 is 10.69% of payroll.
-This amount is in addition to the debt service payment estimated to equal 15.5% of payroll for 2010 and the 6.2% employer contribution to Social Security.
+The employer rate for FY2012 is 11.30% of payroll.
+This amount is in addition to the debt service payment estimated to equal 16.7% of payroll for 2011(and 2012) and the 6.2% employer contribution to Social Security.

-90 The Personal Property Replacement Tax (PPRT) is a corporate income tax, established when the Illinois General Assembly abolished all ad valorem personal property taxes on corporations in 1979 pursuant to the 1970 Illinois Constitution.
+100 The Personal Property Replacement Tax (PPRT) is a corporate income tax, established when the Illinois General Assembly abolished all ad valorem personal property taxes on corporations in 1979 pursuant to the 1970 Illinois Constitution.
 The State distributes PPRT revenues to local taxing districts according to a formula based partly on each district's share of personal property tax collection in 1976 or 1977.

-91 See page 6 and Appendix E of this report.
+101 See page 6 and Appendix E of this report.